An Interactive Gravitational-Wave Detector Model for Museums and Fairs: The Royal Society Summer Exhibition

 \section{The Royal Society Summer Exhibition}

 The RSSE~\cite{RSSE17url} is an annual week-long festival hosted at The Royal Society in London, celebrating cutting-edge science and technology in the UK.
-Each year, around $20$ teams from university research groups and industry are selected to develop a science-fair style exhibit, staffed full-time by members of each group.
-The week caters to a range of audiences, including days for school groups, a Twilight Science open evening, press and media sessions, evening soir\'ees for selected guests including politicians and celebrities, and is also open to the general public.
-The layout of the RSSE is such that visitors move from one exhibit stand to the next.
+It is open to all and free; the audience ranges from school groups and the general public to politicians and celebrities.
+Each year, around $20$ teams from universities and industry are selected to develop a science-fair-style exhibit, staffed full-time by members of each group.

 In 2017, UK members of the LIGO EPO group~\footnote{LIGO Scienitifc Collaboration universities and institutions at RSSE: University of Birmingham, Imperial College London, University of Glasgow, Cardiff University, University of the West of Scotland, University of Southampton, University of Sheffield, AEI Hannover, AEI Potsdam--Golm, Milde Marketing} were selected to jointly host a stand at the RSSE named \textit{Listening to Einstein's Universe}~\cite{L2Ursse, L2Uurl}.
-The space for our stand was a $4~\mathrm{m} \times 2~\mathrm{m}$ area, partially surrounded by printed fabric panels, creating zoned areas that visitors could walk through to interact with several activities and props representing different areas of our research.
-Our group from the University of Birmingham provided two key components of the stand: (a) a series of apps and games, which have been developed by the Birmingham group over the last $10$ years~\cite{carbone12b, gwoptics, laserlabs}, and (b) our gravitational-wave detector model, on loan from the Thinktank.
+The $4~\mathrm{m} \times 2~\mathrm{m}$ stand used printed fabric panels to create zoned areas that visitors could walk through, interacting with activities and props representing different areas of our research.
+The University of Birmingham provided two key components of the stand: (a) a series of apps and games developed by the Birmingham group~\cite{carbone12b, gwoptics, laserlabs}, and (b) our gravitational-wave detector model, on loan from the Thinktank.